nens/lizard-docs/source/e_catalog.rst

 Exporting
 =========

 Select the raster you would like to export.
 Click on the Export button in the panel on the right.

 .. image:: /images/e_catalog_02.png

 The Export Selection window will pop up.
 Follow the steps:
-- Choose a preferred projection of the output GeoTIFF
+- Choose a preferred projection of the output GeoTIFF.
-- Choose the pixel size (resolution) of the output GeoTIFF
+- Choose the pixel size (resolution) of the output GeoTIFF.
 - Choose a preferred tile size.

 You can export 3 tiles at a time.
 Click on Download selected cells.
 A task will be started in the background.
 Once your GeoTIFF's are ready you will receive a notification in the Export dropdown menu in the green bar.

 .. image:: /images/e_catalog_06.png